JqueryJellybeans/jquerytutorial/README.md

 #jQuery Tutorial
 ===

->"jQuery ... it's just JavaScript"
+>"jQuery ... it's just JavaScript" <br>
 >        				- Maria

 ## Background
+---

-jQuery is a feature-rich JavaScript library created by John Resig in 2006 with the purpose of making JavaScript easier to use.
-Hence the motto of: **_Write less, do more._**
+jQuery is a feature-rich JavaScript library created by John Resig in 2006 with the purpose of making JavaScript easier to use, hence the motto: **_Write less, do more._**

-It does not replace JavaScript (the code you write in jQuery is still JavaScript), but it does simplify tasks by writing less code.
+It does not replace JavaScript (the code you write in jQuery is still JavaScript - as you'll hear from most js purists!), but it does simplify tasks by writing less code.

 Here are some the important core features supported by jQuery:

  * DOM manipulation
  * Effects

+Today CSS3 and JS allow you to do many of the things that jQuery was originally made for.
+[You Might Not Need jQuery](http://youmightnotneedjquery.com/) is a handy site that compares jQuery to JS and lets you determine if you need jQuery or not.

 The great thing about jQuery is the number of plug-ins or libraries available that you can leverage.

 ## ways to implement in your site
 1. Access the jQuery core libraries: